ry4ngch/React-Boilerplates/README.md

 > **Note:**
 > While controlling animations and effects in React is simple, it often requires managing additional state variables, which can complicate the codebase and lead to unnecessary boilerplate.
 Salient was created to address this issue by providing a streamlined solution that abstracts these complexities.

+> **Note:**
+> The current salient library is only tested to work for a single component, this library is still under development.
+You are free to customize the code for your project.

 ## Using Salient Navbar